MellowYarker/CryptoNotifier/README.md

    ![alt text](https://github.com/MellowYarker/CryptoNotifier/blob/master/images/exampleCoins.png "Coin Setup")

-3. Open terminal and navigate to the *CryptoNotifier-master* directory.
+3. Open a terminal and navigate to the *CryptoNotifier-master* directory.
   * `python3 main.py`

 That's it, just let it run in the background (**don't close the terminal**) and go on about your day.